Comparative Literature, PhD

 Admission

 A student entering the program should have an undergraduate major in Comparative Literature, English, the classics, or a foreign language.
 Majors in history and philosophy or other humanistic areas that present suitable linguistic and literary competence may also be granted admission by the Admissions Committee.
-Students entering with a recognized Masters degree from another university or from another department of this University have the option of taking the comparative literature and critical theory component and a literary component of this program's regular Master of Arts examination at the end of the first year as a qualifying test.
-All other students typically take the Master of Arts examination at the end of their second year as the qualifying exam to proceed to stage two of the PhD.

 Applicants should apply online, submit a statement of purpose, three letters of recommendation and a writing sample.

-Original transcripts showing all undergraduate and graduate work completed should be sent to SLCL Graduate Student Services, 3070 Foreign Languages Bldg., 707 S. Mathews Ave., Urbana, IL 61801.
+Original transcripts showing all undergraduate and graduate work completed should be sent to SLCL Graduate Student Services, 3070 Literatures, Cultures, and Linguistics Bldg., 707 S. Mathews Ave., Urbana, IL 61801.
 Graduate Record Examination (GRE) scores are required and should be submitted to institution code 1836.
 Applicants whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and must score at least 105 on the internet-based test (iBT); they must also pass the speaking sub-section of the iBT with a minimum score of 24.
 Applications are accepted for fall admission only.
 Application questions may be directed to SLCL Graduate Student Services.

 Graduate Teaching Experience